Jensen in Uintah County, Utah — The American Mountains (Southwest)

 Erected 1937 by Daughters of Utah Pioneers.
 (Marker Number 26.)

 Location.
 40° 22.194′ N, 109° 20.157′ W. Marker is in Jensen, Utah, in Uintah County.
 Marker is at the intersection of U.S. 40 and South 10500 East, on the left when traveling east on U.S. 40.
+Marker is located in a pull-out on the north side of the highway, overlooking the Green River.
 Touch for map.
-Marker is located in a pull-out on the north side of the highway, overlooking the Green River.
 Marker is in this post office area: Jensen UT 84035, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-A Fremont Mystery (approx. 8˝ miles away); A Real Pioneer (approx. 9.3 miles away); Twentieth Century Homestead (approx. 9.3 miles away); Shipped Another 12,000 Hen Fruit by Parcel Post (approx. 11.7 miles away); Where the Dollar has More Cents (approx. 11.7 miles away); Parcel Post Bank (approx. 11.8 miles away); Do Religion and Money Mix? (approx. 11.8 miles away); Cobble Rock Gas Station (approx. 11.8 miles away).
+At least 8 other markers are within A Fremont Mystery (approx. 8˝ miles away); A Real Pioneer (approx. 9.3 miles away); Twentieth Century Homestead (approx. 9.3 miles away); Shipped Another 12,000 Hen Fruit by Parcel Post (approx. 11.7 miles away); Where the Dollar has More Cents (approx. 11.7 miles away); Parcel Post Bank (approx. 11.8 miles away); Do Religion and Money Mix? (approx. 11.8 miles away); Cobble Rock Gas Station (approx. 11.8 miles away).
 Touch for a list and map of all markers in Jensen.

 Also see . . .